sherecks/sherecks/README.md

 - 👋 Hi, I’m João Pedro Patrício do Nascimento, Videomaker, Dev Front-end and Study Computational Science in UDESC Joinville.
 - 👀 I’m interested in Front-End and learn new techniques to develop in these two areas of work.
-- 🌱 I’m currently learning React, Python, Three.JS, JavaScript, Bootstrap, SCSS.
+- 🌱 I’m currently learning React, Angular, TypeScript, Python, Three.JS, JavaScript, TailWind, SCSS.
 - 📫 How to reach me https://www.joaopedropn.com.br/
 -
 -